-However, if, when you read these statements, you think to yourself, "That's awesome."
+However, if you read these statements and thought to yourself, "That's awesome."
 (What a Millennial would say.)
 Or "Like, I totally agree."
 (Gen X-er.)
 Or "I would love to be part of something like that."
 (Baby Boomer.)
 You could take any position you're qualified for, and you would love it.
-Whether you have experience or not won't matter.
-Your core values and beliefs are 100% in line with the company's.
-You'll learn how to do the job, but more importantly, you'll enjoy doing it, and you'll LOVE working for that company.
+Whether you have experience or not, it won't matter.
+Your core values and beliefs are 100% in line with the company's, so you'll learn how to do the job, but more importantly, you'll enjoy doing it, and you'll LOVE working for that company.
 Following are two examples of what I mean.

 We routinely hire employees with zero experience.
 We believe in our training programs, and we've discovered that hiring the right type of person is more important than hiring someone with "experience."
-In fact, most of the time, that experience turns out to be different from the way we do things, so people have to unlearn what they already know and then re-learn it our way.
+In fact, most of the time, that experience turns out to be different from the way we do things, so people have to unlearn what they already know, then re-learn it our way.

-About three years ago, we hired two employees at the same time: one was an entry-level collector, and the other was a data entry agent.
-From their first interviews, they both seemed to be "right" for our company.
+At about the same time-over three years ago-we hired two new employees; one as an entry level collector, and the other as a data entry agent.
+From the very first interviews, they both seemed to be "right" for our company.
 We hired them, trained them, and supported their development.
-They both thrived, and after working their way up through the ranks, they are now both part of our eight-person management team helping guide our staff of 67.
+They both thrived and after working their way up through the ranks, they are now both part of our eight-person management team helping guide our staff of 57.

-I am 100% certain the biggest reason they have both succeeded to such a degree is because their core values and beliefs match our corporate values and beliefs.
+I am 100% certain the biggest reason they have both succeeded to such a degree, is because their core values and beliefs match our Corporate values and beliefs exactly.
 Their success had nothing to do with past work experience or education.
 It's because they like the way we run the company and how we treat people.